State's coronavirus positivity rates drop; new deaths subside to 153, cases rise 3,220

 National

-Arizona reported 21 deaths and 311 cases, dropping to 12th behind Louisiana, which added 33 deaths.
-No. 23 Washington, the original epicenter in the United States, had 9.
+Also, No. 20 Mississippi reported 58 additional deaths No. 23 Washington, the original epicenter in the United States, had 4.

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom reported an additional 16 deaths for 41,449 in fifth place with the record daily high 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 4 deaths.
-No. 7 France added 16 deaths and No. 8 Spain 52.
+The United Kingdom reported an additional 16 deaths for 41,465 in fifth place with the record daily high 1,172.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 13 deaths.
+No. 7 France didn't report any deaths but 5,429 cases, the highest since 5,497 on April 14 and No. 8 Spain 47 deaths.

-Sweden, which has been doing "herd immunity," reported 5 deaths and has 5,814 total.
-Neighboring Norway announced zero deaths for the fifth day in a row to remain at 264 deaths, as well as 59 more cases.
+Sweden, which has been doing "herd immunity," reported 5 deaths and has 5,817 total.
+Neighboring Norway announced zero deaths for the sixth day in a row to remain at 264 deaths, as well as 50 more cases.

 Scripps Only Content 2020